 Take the time to fully think about where you want to go with the car.
 Are you looking to keep the car stock, do you want to explore new power levels to achieve certain times at the track, or do you want a super fun daily driver?
 These are some things you should consider when deciding what direction to go with the car.

 Let’s assume you took some front-end damage, which includes your top mount intercooler and intake.
-When searching for repairs, you’re going to notice that a stock top mount intercooler from a Mazda dealership is going to cost you somewhere around $580 for a brand new one, according to parts specialist at Bountiful Mazda, Cody Allington.
+When searching for repairs, you’re going to notice that a stock top mount intercooler from a Mazda dealership is going to cost you somewhere around cost you big for a brand new one, according to parts specialist at Bountiful Mazda, Cody Allington.
 That price doesn’t include labor to have it installed.

-On the other hand, our top mount intercooler will cost you $399.99, not including the shroud or shipping.
-When you break that down, you’re saving around $180 going with an upgraded part.
+On the other hand, our top mount intercooler is more affordable, not including the shroud or shipping.
+When you break that down, you’re saving money while going with an upgraded part.
 You’ll get an upgraded top mount intercooler with added cooling and flow benefits, AND you’ll be able to pay someone to install it, all for the cost of what an OEM top mount intercooler would cost.
 You’ll also get added horsepower and torque from upgrading your top mount intercooler, which will make the butt dyno very happy.

-An OEM intake including the short ram and turbo inlet pipe is going to cost you around $345, not including labor.
+An OEM intake including the short ram and turbo inlet pipe is going to cost you a pretty penny, not including labor.
 That’s not a cheap part for what you’re getting.
-That’s $345 just to replace what you have and move on with life.

 However, if you have decent power goals for your Mazdaspeed, you can pick up our 3.5” intake for less than that OEM intake.
-Our 3.5” intake will cost you $329.99.
 You’ll still be saving money and if you think about what you’re getting with it, it should be a no-brainer.
 You’ll get much better flow from the intake, which increases horsepower and torque.

 This graph shows the difference between the OEM MAF and the 3.5” MAF.
 There’s a huge difference.
 You’ll definitely notice the increase in power and sound if you decided to upgrade to this intake.